 But any patriotism the Bond films stir in Naomie are nothing compared to having been invited to Buckingham Palace in February 2017, where Queen Elizabeth II awarded her an Officer of the Order of the British Empire appointment for her artistic contributions to British culture.
 The honor represented a kind of culmination in her life.
 Looking around now, Naomie can see how her mother’s house, once filled only by the two of them, is now bustling with energy, thanks to her mother’s longtime partner and their two grown children; she can see a new chapter opening with her Trinidadian father, who is also a Londoner, after reconnecting with him last year; she can even see her personal edict, of uplifting women and people of color, increasingly reflected in Hollywood, the home of the industry she’s loved for more than 30 years, and where injustice and imbalance of every complexion is being stifled and resisted.

 But, as she stood in Buckingham Palace, reflecting on her achievements, Naomie can never forget where she came from.
 Carmen still lives in the house where she raised her daughter.
 Naomie lives eight doors down.

-Hair by Kim Kimble using Kimble Beauty for SixK.LA.
+Photography by: Hair by Kim Kimble using Kimble Beauty for SixK.LA.
 Makeup by MOTOKO using Ex:beaute.
 Manicure by Millie Machado at traceymattingly.com